 Your best bet in any case is to get checked by your doctor if you can’t seem to identify the cause.
 But here are some of the commonest causes of why does my poop burn like acid?

 Why Your Poop Burns Like Acid: 7 Common Reasons

 One of the most common reasons your poop burns like acid spicy food.
 The problem isn’t really because the food is spicy but because it contains a naturally reoccurring compound known as capsaicin.
 Capsaicin can usually be found in spicy foods like pepper and can make your skin burn on contact or even lead to asthma attacks.
 When ingested, capsaicin may also cause:

 - stomach cramps

-Sometimes, constipation and diarrhea go hand in hand.
-When constipation (and other conditions) lasts longer than they ought to, it may result in hemorrhoids.
-Hemorrhoids are swollen veins in your rectum or anus and are one of the common causes of burning poop.
-The swollen veins are often irritated by bouts of diarrhea and can cause some burning sensation and pain during bowel movements.
-Other symptoms of hemorrhoids are:
+Sometimes, constipation and diarrhea happen simultaneously.
+When constipation lasts for longer periods, it may result in hemorrhoids — swollen veins in your rectum or anus — and this commonly causes burning poop.
+The burning sensation and pain result when the swollen veins are irritated by bouts of diarrhea during bowel movements.
+Other symptoms of hemorrhoids include: